pachyderm/pachyderm/doc/docs/2.2.x/contributing/coding-conventions.md

 ## Documentation

-- PRs for code must include documentation updates that reflect the changes that the code introduces.
 - When writing documentation, follow the [Style Guide](docs-style-guide.md) conventions.
 - PRs that have only documentation changes, such as typos, is a great place to start and we welcome your help!